-- Arrive at any other airport besides London Heathrow. - Arrive after 10:30 am on the designated arrival/pick-up day. - Arrive on a different day than the designated arrival/pick-up day.
+- Arrive at any other airport besides London Heathrow. - Arrive later than the designated time on the designated arrival day. - Arrive on a different day than the designated arrival day.

-University of Evansville will provide independent arrival instructions at the beginning of August for fall students and towards the end of November or early December for spring students.
+UE will provide independent arrival instructions with the immigration packets they send prior to the beginning of the term.
 Note that you will need to travel through London, and change transportation with your luggage two to four times, in order to reach Harlaxton Manor.
 You will also spend at least \$100 U.S. to get from the airport to Harlaxton.
 Please consider these factors when comparing airfares.